Brexit and Ireland

 The notification triggered Article 50 of the Treaty on European Union, which sets out the process for leaving and allowed talks on the withdrawal to begin.

-On 25 November 2018, EU27 leaders of the European Council endorsed a Withdrawal Agreement negotiated by European Commission and UK representatives.
+On 25 November 2018 the Heads of State/Government of the other 27 EU Member States endorsed a Withdrawal Agreement negotiated by the European Commission and the UK Government.

 A Political Declaration on future EU-UK relations was also approved at the same time.